Block 1 is from September 4 to December 12, 2024. Presentation Week is December to December 19, 2024.

 There’s no dividing line between robots and sculpture, drawing and science, engineering and crafting.
 In this class, you’ll learn to create whatever you want, as long as we can find the materials.
 Come with an idea or ask for inspiration.
 Bring a favorite art form and discover a new one to complement it.
 Use your mind, hands, and eyes together to make things that are beautiful, functional, and expressive—creations that can teach others as much as they express yourself.

-Competencies: Perseverance, Problem Solving, Understand Self as Learner
+Competencies: Problem Solving, Perseverance, Understand Self as Learner

 Class size: 15

-1:00 pm - 2:00 pm Culture 101
+1:00 pm - 2:00 pm Zoology

 Class size: 10

-1:00 pm - 2:00 pm Bike Shop
+1:00 pm - 2:00 pm Inspiration Studio

 Class size: 10